adri27info/Calculadora/README.md

 ## Description

 This is a js application based on performing mathematical calculations with the calculator.
-Using the calculator you can perform calculations of addition, subtraction, multiplication and numbers.
+Using the calculator you can perform calculations of adding, subtracting, multiplying and dividing numbers.

 ## Technologies